ghostserverd/mediaserver-docker/README.md

 - Add some libraries
   - TV Shows will be at `/data/TV Shows` assuming you followed the `/media/TV Shows` convention for `TV_DIR`
   - Movies will be at `/data/Movies` assuming you followed the `/media/Movies` convention for `MOVIES_DIR`
-- ⚠️ Set up your media agents to not use local files (hopefully this will be fixed in the future)
+- ⚠️ If you don't use `Bazarr` set up your media agents to not use local files (hopefully this will be fixed in the future)
   - There is a problem that I have not been able to fix yet where local TV Series art is not available.
 It appears the artwork downloaded by `filebot` is not readable by `plex` for an unkown reason (I don't believe it's permissions related, but if you have ideas, please open an issue).
   - To get around this, uncheck `Local Media Assets` for all Agents under `Settings` > `Server` > `Agents`.
 Artwork will be downloaded by plex and accessible.
 - Kill and restart the containers after logging in to Plex if you have Plexpass